Hypnotherapy help and treatment for overcoming anxiety, general anxiety disorder (GAD) and Panic Attacks without medication.

-Are you constantly worried or feeling on edge, yet have no idea why?
-Is anxiety driving you mad with frustration?
+Are you constantly worried, anxious or feeling on edge, and have no idea why?
+Do you wake up with the anxious feeling before you've even got out of bed?
 Has anxiety made you feel like a recluse or does anxiety hold you back from doing the things you want to do?

 In the hope of overcoming your anxiety you may have been prescribed antidepressants or beta blockers by your doctor.
-And while these may have suppressed the anxiety in the short term, it's still affecting you, the decisions you make, and controlling your life.
+And while these may have suppressed the anxiety in the short term, it's still affecting you and controlling your life.

-If so, then maybe it's time to consider hypnotherapy as a way to help clear the root cause and the symptoms of anxiety so that you can enjoy life again.
-To find out more, call me on 01772 499046 or "email me by clicking here".
+If so, then maybe it's time to consider hypnotherapy as a way to help clear the root cause of anxiety so you can enjoy life again.
+To find out more, call me on 01772 499046, or email me by clicking here.

 Day to day anxiety

 We all get anxious, stressed and a little nervous from time to time and experience a touch of the butterflies, typically this may be before a test or exam, at a job interview or giving a talk or presentation.